intelligentvisibility/eos_garp_all_vlans/README.md

 Arista EOS GARP all VLAN Script
 ---
+This script has been useful for us in cases where we need to migrate L3 services onto Arista devices from existing networks during migrations.
+Hopefully it's useful to others as well!

 Use-case example:
 - an existing router or switch holds all L3 default gateways for numerous VLANs